In this blog, we will explain how a machine translation engine dedicated to the company’s use is also an investment in the company’s data security.

 So there is a clear risk of an information leak when texts intended for the company’s internal use are translated using publicly available machines.
 One solution is to stop employees from accessing such websites.
 This solution works without a doubt, but at the same time, it makes internal communication and information sharing more difficult, as quick translations cannot be obtained from anywhere.

-The best security and freedom are guaranteed by a dedicated machine translation engine obtained for the company’s use.
+The best security and freedom are guaranteed by a secure machine translation engine obtained for the company’s use.
 There is no risk for leaks, and language barriers decrease or even disappear completely.

 In addition to business secrets, a lot of customer information is transmitted in daily operations.
 It is also business-critical information.
 It must be kept in mind that the handling of personal data is heavily regulated.
 The latest strengthening of personal data protection is the EU’s General Data Protection Regulation (GDPR).
 The regulation provided a clear framework according to which personal data must be handled in companies.
 The regulation pertains to both customers and the company’s staff.